This spot has been added by

 Large schools of saddled seabream live in Comino’s Blue Lagoon.

-Another common way to visit the location is to get a cruise or a tour to the Blue Lagoon by catamaran, sailboat or small private boat (from euro 30. per person).
-Tours usually include several stops in addition to the Blue Lagoon, for example at the Crystal Lagoon or at the Blue Grotto.
+Tours usually include several stops in addition to the Blue Lagoon.
+There might be stops at the Crystal Lagoon or at the Blue Grotto.
 Find out from the providers what their tours include.

 Comino's Blue Lagoon snorkeling map